In every street of the bustling capital you can find a restaurant with the famous national dish Cozido à Portuguesa on its daily menu.

 In Alvalade, we also chose our favorite place to eat a good Cozido, at the restaurant “Os Courenses”.

-Here, every Saturday and Thursday is a day for this delicious meat and sausage dish, always well accompanied by the incredible broth and rice made from this same precious liquid.
+Here, every Saturday and Thursday is a day for this delicious meat and sausage dish, always accompanied by the incredible broth and rice made from this same precious liquid.

 Address: Rua José Duro 27D (Alvalade)